 The numbers don't lie.
 Consider the following trends:

-So, where does that leave the bed and Order viagra cialis breakfast niche?
+So, where does that leave the bed and cheap viagra cialis breakfast niche?
 Nowhere … unless there is a solid determination that the days of business as normal are over and there is an equally firm commitment to do something about it.

 Suddenly, our networking is different, our time management is different, and our growth and revenue prospects are different (but may even be better than we anticipated six months ago!).